sulli365/crawl4ai-rag/memory-bank/techContext.md

 - Vector embeddings generation requires API calls to OpenAI
 - Supabase has query limits that need to be managed
 - Memory usage can be high when processing large websites
+- MCP server requests have their own rate limits and quotas
+- GitHub API (via MCP) has rate limiting that needs to be respected

 ### Security Considerations
 - API keys need to be securely managed
 - Crawled content may contain sensitive information
 - Rate limiting and respectful crawling practices must be followed
 - User-provided URLs must be validated and sanitized
+- GitHub tokens require appropriate scopes for repository access
+- MCP server authentication must be properly configured

 ### Scalability Considerations
 - Supabase table size limits